 - Water Heater Age

-The usual duration of a domestic water heater with proper servicing is 10–12 years.
-Even if your old water heater isn’t having any concerns, it’s a higher concern of a harmful leak.
+The usual life span of a domestic water heater with proper servicing is 10–12 years.
+Even if your water heater isn’t having any concerns, it could be at a higher concern of a harmful leak.

 If you’re unclear of your water heater’s age, check the identification sticker on the heater.
 This states the manufacturing date and serial number.